 Postdoctoral fellows are trained to be a team of scientists with complementary skills, capable of addressing a particular need.
 For example, one team trained to use modern high throughput screening skills to identify high value products in naturally occurring biological materials, and to establish their mechanism of action.

 Summer interns learn about entrepreneurial activities by developing technology and business plans for medical device startups.

 Collaborators from other countries or regions may participate in the QB3 bio-entrepreneurial ecosystem by:

 - Co-developing innovations that are best suited for the partner country

 - Co-developing incubator space in the SF Bay Area

-- Sub-leasing a block of space for a given county in our incubator network.
+- Sub-leasing a block of space for a given regional or national entity in our incubator network.

 - Investing in the QB3 Mission Bay Capital venture fund, or co-investing with us.

 Visitors often want to hear of QB3’s initiatives to support entrepreneurship and to ask questions of QB3 staff.
 When feasible, QB3 is happy to entertain group visitors.
 Contact Christine Winoto for details.